Las Vegas, Nevada

 The Golden Gate Hotel and Casino is the oldest in Las Vegas – go in and grab a seat at Bar Prohibition, where cocktails are discreetly served in coffee mugs, just like back in the day when booze was illegal.
-At The Golden Nugget, see The Hand of Faith – the largest gold nugget on public display in the world, weighing in at 61 lb 11 oz, then go and jump in their swimming pool and ride a three storey water slide through a tank of sharks!
+At The Golden Nugget, see The Hand of Faith – the largest gold nugget on public display in the world, weighing in at 61 lb 11 oz, then go and jump in their swimming pool and ride a three-storey water slide through a tank of sharks!

-At Binions, have your photograph taken with a cool $1,000,000 (for free) and fans of Back to the Future will recognise The Plaza hotel which featured in Part 2 as “Biff’s Pleasure Paradise”.
+At Binion’s, have your photograph taken with a cool $1,000,000 (for free) and fans of Back to the Future will recognise The Plaza Hotel which featured in Part 2 as “Biff’s Pleasure Paradise”.

 TOP TIP: Resort fees at downtown hotels are usually cheaper than strip hotels

-Evel Knieval Pizzas
+Evel Knievel Pizzas

 Visit the men’s restroom here to see a huge slab of the Berlin Wall.
 Women can ask to be escorted in by security to see it too.
 For something truly unique (and calorific), visit the Heart Attack Grill for a quadruple bypass burger and flat liner fries (cooked in lard) but be warned – you’ll be spanked if you don’t clear your plate!

-For drinks, head to Atomic Liquors, the oldest free standing bar in Vegas.
+For drinks, head to Atomic Liquors, the oldest free-standing bar in Vegas.
 In the fifties, customers would sit on its roof to watch the mushroom clouds rise from atomic bomb testing while sipping “atomic cocktails”.
 Hogs ‘n’ Heifers Saloon is a lively bar with sassy girls who serve drinks, dance on the bar and shout at customers through megaphones – sounds like Coyote Ugly?
 This is the bar the film was based on.

-For the best people watching spot, go to Whiskey Licker Up.
+For the best people-watching spot, go to Whiskey Licker Up.
 The drinks are strong and are served from a rotating bar and it’s right next to one of the live music stages on Fremont.

 TOP TIP: Drink for the price of tips while gambling

 Visit The Mob Museum to learn the history of organised crime then finish off with a shot of moonshine in the basement speakeasy.
 You could just visit the speakeasy, get the password, find the hidden door and you are in.
-Fly superman style down Fremont Street on the Slotzilla zipline.
+Fly Superman-style down Fremont Street on the Slotzilla zipline.
 Watch the Viva Vision light and music show that runs nightly every hour.
 Spot all the neon signs including Vegas Vic.

 Then you could see a fantastic Elvis tribute ‘Spirit of the King’ at The Four Queens.
 Fans of Pawn Stars can visit the Gold and Silver Pawn Shop and have a beer next door at Rick’s Rollin Smoke BBQ & Tavern (he may be behind the bar).
 Head down Main Street for some vintage shopping and you’ll find where a scene from The Hangover was filmed.

 Hire a segway and explore.
 Take a ride in a driverless car.
-Watch a fire breathing praying mantis at the Container Park.
+Watch a fire-breathing praying mantis at the Container Park.
 Get a tattoo.
-Get married in a drive through wedding chapel!
+Get married in a drive-through wedding chapel!
 There’s so much to see and do!

 Viva Las Vegas

 I highly recommend you explore downtown Las Vegas when you next visit.
 With so much to do and see, it’s perfect for families, groups of friends and couples.
-We felt perfectly safe and met lots of friendly people – many of which were visiting for a long weekend.
+We felt perfectly safe and met lots of friendly people – many of whom were visiting for a long weekend.